durrantm/a12012020/README.md

 ## Get component working with Object

-Note: You will not be able to test with my .env file.
+Note: You will not be able to actually test without my .env file.
 I can supply that if needed.
 Ideally you can figure it out without that as the issue is quite specific.